July 01, 2017

 Winnie the Pooh board game produced by Slesinger.

-Based on the popularity of the original stories and the books, Stephen Slesinger purchased the North American rights to produce merchandise and media based on the characters in 1930.
+As the original stories and books were very popular, Stephen Slesinger purchased the North American rights to produce merchandise and media based on the characters in 1930.
 Slesinger managed to turn Pooh and his friends into a $50 million-a-year industry, overseeing the production of toys, records, animation and films under his banner, Telecomics Presents.
 Slesinger gave Pooh his distinctive red t-shirt in a drawing he did for the cover of the 1932 RCA Victor picture record.
 It was also the first time the characters appeared in color.
+Talk about a televised animated adaptation began in 1957, with Jay Ward being suggested by NBC to produce the pilot.
+An option for 39 episodes were on the table, and some songs and dialogue were recorded, but ultimately The World of Winnie the Pooh was abandoned.

 Walt Disney and his daughters.

-Amongst Pooh’s fans were Diane and Sharon Mae Disney, the daughters of Walt Disney.
-Disney actively pursued the rights to the characters and eventually acquired certain ones from Slesinger and Milne’s widows Shirley and Daphne in 1961.
+Counted amongst Pooh’s fans were Diane and Sharon Mae Disney, the daughters of Walt Disney.
+Disney actively pursued the rights to the characters and eventually acquired certain ones from Slesinger and Milne’s respective widows, Shirley and Daphne, in 1961.
 Disney planned to adapt the characters into a full-length animated musical feature, but upon realizing that worldwide audiences may not be as familiar with the source material as the British, he decided to split the feature up into a series of theatrical shorts in order to better introduce the characters.

 Promotional artwork for The Honey Tree.

-The first, Winnie the Pooh and the Honey Treeadapted the first three chapters of Winnie the Pooh.
+The first and only short made during Disney’s lifetime, Winnie the Pooh and the Honey Treeadapted the first three chapters of Winnie the Pooh.
 It starred Sterling Holloway as Pooh, Junius Matthews as Rabbit, Hal Smith as Owl, Ralph Wright as Eeyore, Barbara Luddy as Kanga, Clint Howard as Roo, and Bruce Reitherman as Christopher Robin.
 Although promotional art featured Piglet and Tigger (resembling the Shepard design), neither appeared in the short.
 Rather, Disney contemplated replacing Piglet entirely and introduced a new character: Gopher (Howard Morris).
-Gopher, based on the beaver from Lady and the Trampconstantly dug holes and tunnels around the Wood and often spoke with a whistle.
-Honey Tree was released on February 4, 1966 and was shown alongside The Ugly DachshundThe short proved popular, and began the path that would lead to Pooh and his friends becoming a billion-dollar industry for Disney.
-It would be the only one of the shorts produced during Disney’s lifetime as he died that December.
+Gopher, based on the beaver from Lady and the Trampconstantly dug holes and tunnels around the Wood and often spoke with a whistle when he made an “s” sound.
+Honey Tree was released on February 4, 1966 and was shown alongside The Ugly DachshundThe short proved popular, and began the path that would lead to Pooh and his friends becoming a billion-dollar industry for Disney as a company.

 1983 saw the launch of The Disney Channel, and amongst the channel’s initial line-up was the series Welcome to Pooh Corner.
-The show featured actors in animatronic suits, created in part by Ken Forsse who would go on to create Teddy Ruxpin, acting against blue screen sets as a narrator read from a book in the opening and closing scenes.
+The show featured actors in animatronic suits, created in part by Ken Forsse who would go on to create Teddy Ruxpin, acting against bluescreen sets as a narrator read from a book in the opening and closing scenes.
 The show ran for three years, ending in 1986 after 120 episodes.
-Pooh’s absence from The Disney Channel was short-lived as Walt Disney Television Animation returned him to animation with his second series: The New Adventures of Winnie the Pooh.
+Pooh’s absence from The Disney Channel was short-lived as the recently-formed Walt Disney Television Animation returned him to animation with his second series: The New Adventures of Winnie the Pooh

 The gang of the Hundred Acre Wood.